TwilioDevEd/browser-calls-csharp/README.md

   See the end of the "Local development" section for details on the exact URL to use in your TwiML app.

 Once you have created your TwiML app, configure your Twilio phone number to use it ([instructions here](https://support.twilio.com/hc/en-us/articles/223180928-How-Do-I-Create-a-TwiML-App-)).
-If you don't have a Twilio phone number yet, you can purchase a new number in your [Twilio Account Dashboard](https://www.twilio.com/console/phone-numbers/incoming).
+If you don't have a Twilio phone number yet, you can purchase a new number in the [Twilio Console](https://www.twilio.com/console/phone-numbers/incoming).

 ### Local development